 The following are some of the most common objections we see to getting buy-in from your CEO:

-“Content marketing doesn’t work in our industry.”
+- “Content marketing doesn’t work in our industry.”
 There’s a common misconception that content marketing is best left to certain types of businesses.
 However, content can be used successfully in virtually any industry, so long as the focus is on providing informative, valuable insights to your target market.
-Here are 8 organizations in various industries who are seeing the results of their content marketing efforts.

 Having a solid content management process in place will help ensure your content is being used effectively throughout its lifecycle.
 As CMO, your key responsibility will be to accurately measure and track how that content is being used at each stage, and to encourage buy-in from your CEO and executive committee.
 Hopefully this guide has given you a framework you can work within and use to successfully manage and scale your organization’s content management process, both now, and well into the future.